 The hazards associated with falls are not only common but often uncontrollable for those working away from a fixed work base.

-If you hire employees with a known medical condition, man down alarms can alert you if they fall unconscious or are unable to move.
-In these situations, a man down app that detects non-movement may be the best option as someone with a medical condition in need of help may not always suffer a fall.
+For employees with known medical conditions, Man Down alarms can alert you if they fall unconscious or are unable to move.
+In these situations, a Man Down app that detects non-movement may be the best option, as not all medical emergencies involve a fall.

-If you are interested in any of StaySafe’s lone worker man down solutions get in contact to find the right option for you.
+If you are interested in any of StaySafe’s lone worker Man Down solutions, get in contact and we will help to find the right option for you.